Iobenguane I 123 (eye-oh-BEN-gwane I 123)

 Call your doctor right away if you notice any of these side effects:

-- Bleeding, pain, itching, burning, swelling, or a lump under your skin where the needle is placed.
+- Severe bleeding, pain, itching, burning, bruising, or swelling where the needle is placed

 If you notice these less serious side effects, talk with your doctor: